theodorelimx/Wise-SQL-test/github_README.md

 6. **Confirm structural vs episodic** — check whether anomalies span the full period.

-Six SQL queries take the analysis from blended funnel down to a single product anomaly worth fixing.
+Six SQL queries take the analysis from overall funnel down to a single product anomaly worth fixing.

 ## Key findings

-- The headline Created→Funded conversion drops 7 percentage points
+- The overall Created→Funded conversion drops 7 percentage points
   between January and February (49.1% → 42.7%).
 - Decomposition shows this is a **customer mix shift, not a product regression** — within-segment conversion is flat (Existing ~60%,